r-tooling/r4r/frontend/readme.txt

 The SyscallHandler class provides the virtual base API.
 Though the handler implementation is a speciallisation of the  TemplatedSyscallHandler template.
 This is done for the ease of creating the SyscallHandlerMapperOfAll class.

 When creating a new syscall handler it is included in the template due to template specialisations.
-But it will need to be included in the
+But it will need to be included in the syscalMappinh.hpp file.

+If using the inline mapping, you also need to use the other executable to genereate a macro definition and copy it over.